kanamania/AmbulanceRiderApp/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Ambulance Rider app now has a complete, production-ready JWT authentication and authorization system with password reset functionality.
+The Global Express app now has a complete, production-ready JWT authentication and authorization system with password reset functionality.
 All components are properly integrated, documented, and ready for use.